Threading in C#

 }

-where flag is set to true in another thread.
+where _flag is set to true in another thread.
 This is, in effect, mimicking an AutoResetEvent.
-If we omitted flag=false, we'd then have a ManualResetEvent.
-Using an integer field, Pulse and Wait can also be used to mimic a Semaphore.
-In fact the only Wait Handle we can't mimic with Pulse and Wait is a Mutex, since this functionality is provided by the lock statement.
+If we omitted _flag=false, we’d then have the basis of a ManualResetEvent.

 }